sortagreg/Android-MVVM-Example/README.md

 ## Introduction
-This project is to provide a simple example app for Android Developers at The App Factory who are starting a new app, or adding new features to reference.
+This project is to provide a simple example app for Android Developers at The App Factory to reference when starting a new app, or adding new features to an existing app.

 The architecture pattern shown here and to be used in apps, whenever possible, is Model-View-ViewModel, or MVVM.
 This is the pattern